 9.2.
-Handling of Missing Outcomes and Patients Lost to Follow-up
+Handling of Missing Data and Patients Lost to Follow-up

-The primary and surrogate endpoints are based on the outcome at 12 months.
-If the outcome assessed at the final visit (M18) is missing, the primary imputation method will consist in imputing a probable success (considered as a success) to patients who attended the 12-month visit, but who refused the lumbar puncture planned for the visit, who showed no signs or symptoms of HAT at 12 months, who did not subsequently report any symptoms of relapse and for whom the outcome was considered as favourable at the last available assessment (42).
-In case the outcome at M18 is available but not the outcome at M12, then the outcome at M18 will be carried backwards.
+The primary endpoint is the outcome, i.e. success or failure, of treatment at the 12-month visit.
+If the outcome at the 12-month visit is missing, the primary method of imputation will consist in imputing a probable success (considered as a success) to patients who attended the visit but who refused the lumbar puncture planned for the visit, who showed no signs or symptoms of HAT at 12 months, who did not subsequently report any symptoms of relapse and for whom the outcome was considered as favourable at the last available assessment (42).
 If these criteria are not fulfilled, the patients will be considered as treatment failures.
 The outcome for patients lost to follow-up from the 12-month visit onwards will also be considered as a failure.